robclark56/RaspiBolt-Extras/RB_extra_backup.md

 The method used is based on this from Alex Bosworth: [alexbosworth/inotify-channel-backup.md](https://gist.github.com/alexbosworth/2c5e185aedbdac45a03655b709e255a3)

 On your Raspibolt: login as admin.
+Install inotify-tools.
 Then create, edit, and save copy-channel-backup-on-change.sh

 Edit the `CHANGE.ME` to match your webserver.

 ```
+admin ~  ฿  sudo apt install inotify-tools
 admin ~  ฿  cd /home/admin/.lnd
 admin ~/.lnd ฿  touch copy-channel-backup-on-change.sh
 admin ~/.lnd ฿  chmod +x copy-channel-backup-on-change.sh